-As a wide variety of instruments for example guitars, violins, cellos and clarinets manufacturers struggle to establish improved sound and feel quality from any materials other than wood, the delightfully woody instrument quality they come a significant issue.
+As a wide variety of instruments for example guitars, violins, cellos, and clarinets manufacturers struggle to establish improved sound and feel quality from any materials other than wood, the delightfully woody instrument quality they come from poses a significant issue.
 Wood is an organic material therefore after it’s been harvested, cured, and produced into your wonderful instrument; the cells carry on absorbing and releasing moisture.
-In order to maintain your premium sound quality produced wooden instrument when played it’s vitally important to control the moisture surrounding and absorbed in the wood.
+In order to maintain your premium sound quality produced wooden instrument when played, it’s vitally important to control the moisture surrounding and absorbed in the wood.

 A dry instrument can be deemed more substantially severe than an overly damp one as when moisture is released from wood it becomes more fragile and can effortlessly crack.

 You can judge when a string instrument is losing moisture it begins with buzzing notes, this is created by the top dropping down and lowering the action.
 In regards to guitars, you can spot sharp fret ends sticking out from the sides of the neck due to the fingerboard shrinking.
 The best solution is to hire or buy a portable humidifier from CAS-Hire to maintain the desired (RH) relative humidity in the room where you store your instruments.